7 Causes of Pride: How to be More Humble!

 Is Pride A Sin?

-Excessive pride is a sin where we become focused on making ourselves feel better by stepping on the feelings of others.
+Excessive pride is a sin that involves prioritizing our own feelings at the expense of others.
 The sin of pride causes us to partner with Satan’s plan to destroy others to feel better.
 When we try to avoid pain and find happiness without God we feed into the plans of Satan.
 We are called to be filled with the spirit and allow God to protect, provide, and avenge us.

 You can avoid the sin of pride if you choose to humble yourself.
 To heal you must begin the process of dying to your selfishness.
 Even if someone hurt you, you are still not better than them nor should you gloat.
 God’s process of forgiveness and gentleness doesn’t make our flesh feel good in the moment, but it reaps a higher reward later.